What Does Documenting Your SMS Mean

 - Records.

 Any piece of SMS documentation falls into one of the points.
 However, they do not all require equal attention.
-They also don’t require equal amount of documentation, hence the pyramid of documentation.
+They also don’t require an equal amount of documentation, hence the pyramid of documentation.

 The pyramid shows that: